-- ➤ Must ideally be placed beneath the waterline for optimal yield/output.
+- > Must ideally be placed beneath the waterline for optimal yield/output.

-- →Note: If it is not possible to install the motor block beneath the waterline, it is recommended to install the optional booster pump.
+- ightharpoonup Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump.

-- ➤ Composed of the 120 or 230 Volts motor.
+- > Composed of the 230 or 120 Volt motor.

-- ➤ Must be installed in a ventilated space.
+- > Must be installed in a ventilated space.

-- > A circuit breaker is provided.
+- > A fuse holder is provided.